joeynunzio/homework-1/README.md

 #### 5. In the following URL: `https://www.nsnsp.org/commitments?date=2017-12-09`

 * What is the scheme/protocol? https
-* What is the host?nsnsp.org
+* What is the host?  nsnsp.org
-* What is the port number?443
+* What is the port number?
+443
-* What is the path?/commitments
+* What is the path?  /commitments
 * What are the query parameters? date=2017-12-09
 * What is the fragment? (no #)

 #### 6. In the following URL: `http://localhost:4000/admin?`

-* What is the scheme/protocol?
+* What is the scheme/protocol?  http
-* What is the host?
+* What is the host?  localhost
 * What is the port number?
+80
 * What is the path?
 * What are the query parameters?
 * What is the fragment?